 - Removing safety guards from machinery, such as power saws or wood chippers

-- Operating machinery or vehicles under the influence of alcohol or medications that cause impairment during use
+- Operating machinery or vehicles under the influence of alcohol or drugs

 - CT scan